The list-Ramsey threshold for families of graphs: Introduction

-Interestingly, this is a case where the statements for the list-Ramsey threshold and the usual Ramsey threshold diverge.
-There are families containing $\cB$-graphs and $\cC^*$-graphs for which the usual Ramsey threshold is still semi-sharp.
+Interestingly, there are families $\cF$ containing $\cB$-graphs and $\cC^*$-graphs for which the usual Ramsey threshold is still semi-sharp.
 This behaviour is determined by the $2$-colourability of an auxiliary hypergraph $\Aux(\cF)$, defined in Section~\ref{sec:forests}.

-\begin{thm}[Allowing forests: usual Ramsey] Let $r \ge 2$ be an integer and let $\cF$ be an arbitrary family of graphs.
+\begin{thm}[Allowing forests: usual Ramsey] Let $r \ge 2$ be an integer and let $\cF$ be an arbitrary family of graphs not including a star forest.
 There exists a positive constant $c_0$ such that, for all $p \le c_0 \cdot n^{-1}$,